bharathkumarms525/readyassist/README.md

 It is recommended to service your bike every 2,000 - 3,000 km or as per the manufacturer's guidelines to maintain performance and longevity.

 #### How long does a bike general service take?
 A standard bike service usually takes 45 minutes to 2 hours, depending on the condition of the bike.
+Well-maintained bikes with no major issues typically require about 45-60 minutes for a complete service, including engine oil replacement, brake inspection, chain lubrication, and basic tune-up.
+Bikes requiring more extensive work such as carburetor cleaning, brake adjustments, or tire replacement may take up to 2 hours.
+Our technicians provide regular updates during the service process to keep you informed of progress and any additional work that may be required.

 #### How can I book a doorstep bike service?
 You can book via the "Book A Service" button at the top of this 2-wheeler general service web page or call us at +91 8197-852-852 to book the same and enjoy the convenience of not having to visit a garage.

 #### What are the benefits of regular bike servicing?
-Regular servicing improves fuel efficiency, enhances safety, prevents breakdowns, and extends the bike's lifespan.
+Regular bike servicing offers numerous advantages that contribute to both the performance and longevity of your vehicle.
+Servicing improves fuel efficiency by ensuring that all engine components are functioning optimally, which reduces fuel consumption and saves you money in the long run.
+Enhanced safety is another critical benefit, as regular maintenance checks identify potential issues with brakes, tires, lights, and other safety-critical components before they become hazardous.
+Preventive maintenance through regular servicing helps prevent unexpected breakdowns that could leave you stranded, especially during commutes or long journeys.
+Additionally, consistent maintenance extends your bike's lifespan by keeping all components in good working condition, reducing wear and tear, and preventing minor issues from developing into major, costly repairs.

 ### Seat Cover Installation FAQs